Daniel-Diaz/HaTeX/README.md

 ## Travis automatic build

-Every time code changes in the GitHub repository, an automatic build checks that the library compiles with several versions of GHC (7.4, 7.6, and 7.8) and that all tests pass.
+For every code push to the GitHub repository, an automatic build checks that the library compiles with several versions of GHC (7.4, 7.6, and 7.8) and that all tests pass.
 This label indicates the result of the last automatic build.